 The Master of Science in Bioinformatics is offered through a joint effort by the UMKC School of Medicine, School of Biological Sciences and School of Computing and Engineering.

 The Master of Science in Bioinformatics program offers three emphasis areas, so students receive a tailored degree.
 Four core courses are required for each area (12 credit hours), which lay a foundation for specialized courses and electives.
-There is also the option to complete the Master of Science in Bioinformatics without an emphasis area, which would give an interdisciplinary curriculum to meet their goals.
+There is also the option to complete the Master of Science in Bioinformatics without an emphasis area, which provides an interdisciplinary curriculum to meet a student’s specific program goals.

 - Clinical Research emphasizes the creation and understanding of data generated by patient care and clinical studies and on the statistical methodology needed for clinical research and improved bedside care.